-Members of the Society of Ethnobiology have free access to the Journal of Ethnobiology through BioOne, a unique aggregation of high-impact bioscience research journals.
+Members of the Society of Ethnobiology have free access to the Journal of Ethnobiology through SAGE and BioOne, a unique aggregation of high-impact bioscience research journals.
 The Journal of Ethnobiology does not charge page charges, but we do encourage authors to become members of the Society.

 Journal Access via Research4Life

 BioOne, a proud participant in a philanthropic initiative Research4Life, has made its journal aggregation, BioOne complete, available at no cost to more than 2,5000 institutions all around the globe.
 The dissemination adds to the visibility and prestige of BioOne Complete journals (like the Journal of Ethnobiology!), and provides students and researchers from across the globe with access to critical and current research.

 For a full list of countries eligible for free access and to learn about the registration process.

 TURN AROUND TIME

 What is the typical length of time from submission to publication in the Journal of Ethnobiology?